China: The South in Winter

 Tour balances paid by check/bank transfer may carry a 4% discount

 Our radically revamped itinerary now includes visits to two sites on tropical Hainan Island, Nonggang Nature Reserve in Guangxi, and some birding in Beijing, China’s historic capital and political center.
-We’ll spend several days on Hainan Island, where we’ll target the islands endemics – Hainan Leaf Warbler, Hainan Partridge and if we’re extremely lucky Hainan Peacock-pheasant.
-Other species in the rich tropical forests include Large Scimitar Babbler, Spot-necked Babbler, Eyebrowed Wren-Babbler and both Rufous-cheeked Laughingthrush and the monachus form of Black-throated Laughingthrush.
+We’ll spend several days on Hainan Island, where we’ll target the islands endemics – Hainan Leaf Warbler, Hainan Partridge and Hainan Peacock-pheasant.
+Other species in the rich tropical forests include Large Scimitar and Spot-necked Babblers, Eyebrowed Wren-Babbler and both Rufous-cheeked Laughingthrush and the monachus form of Black-throated Laughingthrush.
 Further north on the island we have a very good chance of seeing the critically endangered Spoon-billed Sandpiper at one of its most accessible regular wintering sites.
 That area also hosts a fascinating selection of night birds including Bay and Eastern Barn Owls.
 Leaving Hainan, we’ll visit Nonggang reserve in Guangxi, a site that shot to ornithological fame early this century with the discovery of the aptly named Nonggang Babbler.
-Comprehensive surveys have shown it to be rare, but it’s easy to see from the photographic blinds that enterprising locals have built.
+Comprehensive surveys have shown it to be rare, but it’s relatively easy to see at the photographic blinds that enterprising locals have built.
 After Poyang Hu and a couple of neighboring sites we’ll return to Beijing where we’ll search for species such as Siberian Accentor, Pallas’s, Chinese Beautiful and Chinese Long-tailed Rosefinches and Güldenstädt’s Redstart.

 Tour Team

-Itinerary (Click to see more)
+Daily Itinerary (Click to see more)

 Day 1: The tour begins this evening in Beijing.
 Night in a hotel near Beijing Capital International airport.

-Day 9: We’ll spend most of the day again in the Nonggang Nature Reserve searching for species such as Chinese Barbet, White-browed Piculet, Long-tailed Broadbill, Black-crested Bulbul, Limestone Leaf Warbler, Buff-breasted Babbler, Streaked Wren-Babbler and David’s Fulvetta that we might have missed earlier.
-In the afternoon we’ll head back to Nanning, spending the night in a hotel close to the airport.
+Day 9: Depending on the flight schedule we'll expect to spend most of a second day in the Nonggang Nature Reserve searching for species we might have missed such as Chinese Barbet, White-browed Piculet, Long-tailed Broadbill, Black-crested Bulbul, Limestone Leaf Warbler, Buff-breasted Babbler, Streaked Wren-Babbler and David’s Fulvetta.
+In the afternoon we’ll drive back to Nanning and fly north to Nanchang, the capital of Jiangxi Province.
+Night at Yugan near Poyang Hu.

 One of the most important wetlands in the world, Poyang Hu holds the planet’s largest concentrations of several threatened or endangered species.
-The magnificent Siberian Crane is undoubtedly the reserve’s star attraction, with more than 95% of the world population (3,200 birds) wintering here; even larger numbers of the equally majestic White-naped Crane winter here.
-Hooded Crane is decidedly scarcer, but we expect to encounter several of them among the huge flocks.
+The magnificent Siberian Crane is undoubtedly the reserve’s star attraction, with more than 95% of the world population (3,200 birds) wintering here along with even larger numbers of the equally majestic White-naped Crane.
+Hooded Crane is decidedly scarcer, but if the weather is good, we should be able to find one or two of them among the huge flocks.
+Thousands of Tundra Swan and Tundra Bean, Greater White-fronted, and Swan Geese spend their winter here, alongside hundreds of Oriental Stork and huge swirling flocks of Spotted Redshank and Pied Avocet.
+Other, less conspicuous species include Marsh Grassbird and Baikal Teal.
+With a great deal of luck, we might even find a Swinhoe’s Crake.
+Night again near Yugan.

 Day 16: The tour ends this morning at Beijing Capital International Airport.